segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

     # or
     npm install --save @segment/analytics-react-native @segment/sovran-react-native react-native-get-random-values
     ```
-3. If you're using iOS, install native modules with:
+3. If you want to use the default persistor for the Segment Analytics client, you also have to install `react-native-async-storage/async-storage.`

     ```js
+    yarn add @react-native-async-storage/async-storage
+    # or
+    npm install --save @react-native-async-storage/async-storage
+    ```
+    > info ""
+    >If you wish to use your own persistence layer you can use the storePersistor option when initializing the client.
+Make sure you always have a persistor (either by having AsyncStorage package installed or by explicitly passing a value), else you might get unexpected sideeffects like multiple 'Application Installed' events

+4. If you're using iOS, install native modules with:

+    ```js
     npx pod-install
     ```

-4. If you're using Android, you need to add extra permissions to your `AndroidManifest.xml`.
-Add the line below between the `` tags:
+5. If you're using Android, you need to add extra permissions to your `AndroidManifest.xml`.

     ```js
     <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
     ```

-5. Initialize and configure the Analytics React Native 2.0 client.
+6. Initialize and configure the Analytics React Native 2.0 client.
 The package exposes a method called `createClient` which you can use to create the Segment Analytics client.
 This central client manages all the tracking events.

     ```js
     import { createClient, AnalyticsProvider } from '@segment/analytics-react-native';